Dresden Hauptbahnhof: Train services

+Long-distance services

-The station is served by the following services (incomplete list):
+The station is served by the following long-distance services:

+Regional services

+It is also served by the following regional services:

+S-Bahn

 Traffic

 Each day the station is used by around 60,000 passengers, 381 trains (including 50 long-distance services), including up to ten S-Bahn services each hour.
 In passenger traffic it is served by services operated by DB Fernverkehr (long-distance), DB Regio (Nordost and Südost), and Vogtlandbahn (under the brand name of Trilex).
 In addition, about 200 freight trains operated by different railway companies pass the station daily.

 The most common direct destination outside the area of the Dresden S-Bahn is Leipzig with up to 32 services daily.
 The other most frequent long-distance destinations are Berlin, Hamburg, Frankfurt, Wiesbaden, Prague and Budapest.
 The Saxon-Franconian trunk line via Chemnitz and the Vogtland to Nuremberg has been discontinued in recent years, despite the growth of long-distance traffic and is now only operated by DB Regio as far as Hof.

 The number of direct connections to the station mean that it has national significance as an interchange.
 It is one of the 21 stations of the highest category as classified by DB Station&Service.